willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 ## Implementation Details

-### How Policy-Based Access Works
+### How Role-Based Access Works

-When you define a role with `inherits` OR `permissions` and `resources`:
+When you define a role with `inherits` and `resources`:

-**Using inherits:**
-1. **Role Inheritance Processing**: Fetches permission groups from the inherited Cloudflare roles (e.g., "DNS", "Firewall")
+1. **Role Lookup**: Fetches the role IDs from Cloudflare's predefined roles (e.g., "DNS", "Firewall")
-2. **Resource Group Creation**: Creates Resource Groups for each specified resource
+2. **Resource Processing**: Creates Resource Groups for each specified resource
+   - `account:*` or `*`: Full account access
+   - `zone:*`: All zones
+   - `zone:example.com`: Specific zone
-3. **Policy Construction**: Combines inherited Permission Groups with Resource Groups into Cloudflare Policies
+3. **Policy Construction**: Combines role permissions with Resource Groups into Cloudflare Policies
-4. **Member Creation**: Invites the user as an account member with the generated policies

-**Using permissions:**
-1. **Permission Groups Creation**: Creates permission group objects for each specified permission key
-2. **Resource Group Creation**: Creates Resource Groups for each specified resource
-3. **Policy Construction**:
-   - For `permissions.allow`: Creates policies with `access: "allow"`
-   - For `permissions.deny`: Creates policies with `access: "deny"`
-4. **Member Creation**: Invites the user as an account member with the generated policies
+4. **Member Creation**: Invites the user as an account member with the assigned policies

+**Important:** The `resources.allow` field is always required.
+There is no default - you must explicitly specify which resources the role applies to.

-### Permission Specification Rules
+### Role Specification

-- **Use EITHER `inherits` OR `permissions`** - Cloudflare does not support combining both approaches
+- Use the `inherits` field to specify which Cloudflare roles to assign
-- **`inherits`**: Best for standard access patterns that match Cloudflare's predefined roles
+- Role names must match Cloudflare's predefined role names exactly
-- **`permissions`**: Best for custom permission combinations or when you need explicit allow/deny control
-- When using `permissions`, you can specify both `allow` and `deny` lists

-### Recommended Approaches

-1. **Use `inherits` for standard access patterns**: When you need a well-defined set of permissions that match a Cloudflare role (e.g., DNS, Firewall, Workers Platform Admin)
-2. **Use `permissions` for custom combinations**: When you need a specific mix of permissions that doesn't match any single role, or when you need to explicitly deny certain permissions
+- Multiple roles can be inherited for combined permissions
+- Use `agent providers roles list` to see all available role names

 ### Caching and Performance

 - **Identity Caching**: Account members are cached to reduce API calls
-- **Background Indexing**: Permissions and roles are indexed in the background using Bleve for fast searching
+- **Role Indexing**: Roles are indexed in the background using Bleve for fast searching
 - **API Rate Limiting**: The provider respects Cloudflare API rate limits

 ### Security Considerations